zteater/Kepler-22b/README.md

 ## Attackers

 Attackers periodically drop bombs directed at the laser cannon or Terra.
 Attackers can be destroyed by shooting with laser cannon.
 Attackers increase in speed as they descend towards Terra.
+Game over if attackers reach Terra or destroy the laser cannon.

 | Alien    | Level | Health | Points | Bomb      |     |
 | -------- | :---: | :----: | -----: | --------- | :-: |